drummondlab/drummondlab.github.io/team/_posts/1970-01-01-firer-danielle.md

 alum: false
 ---

-I joined the Getz Lab in the summer of 2020 as an Associate Computational Biologist.
-I currently use single cell analysis to elucidate progression of precursor conditions of Multiple Myeloma.
+Danielle joined the Getz Lab in the summer of 2020 as an Associate Computational Biologist.
+She currently uses single cell RNA-sequencing data to elucidate progression of precursor conditions of Multiple Myeloma.

-I recieved B.S.s in Computer Science and Bioengineering from the University of Maryland, CP.
-In the future I plan to continue my studies in computational biology in graduate school.
+She recieved B.S.s in Computer Science and Bioengineering from the University of Maryland, CP.
+In the future, Danielle plans to continue her studies in computational biology in graduate school.

-Outside of research, I enjoy playing volleyball, running, and hiking as well as cooking and baking to bring with me on my adventures.
+Outside of the lab, she enjoys playing volleyball, running, and hiking as well as cooking and baking to bring along on her adventures.